-Thinking about getting chickens in 2021?
+Thinking about getting chickens in 2022?
 If so, you aren’t alone.
 In the last five years, especially in the last year, raising backyard chickens has exploded.

 There are several reasons why.
 The statistics alone prove something you probably already know, raising backyard chickens isn’t just enjoyable, it’s a matter of common sense.

 The history of raising chickens is a colorful one, with more people than ever starting to raise chickens within the last five years alone.

 They munched on household garbage, and cattle were driven up Fifth Avenue in New York City as late as the 1800s, sometimes accidentally trampling pedestrians.

 The first ordinances were passed around this time banning urban livestock.
-Whole chicken ownership surged a bit during both of the World Wars, it’s only been in the last four or five years in which more people have expressed an interest in raising backyard poultry.
+Whole chicken ownership surged a bit during both of the World Wars, it’s only been in the last four or five years in more people have expressed an interest in raising backyard poultry.

-Backyard Chicken Statistics 2019 vs 2020
+Backyard Chicken Statistics 2019 vs 2022

 There is no official count on the number of people in the United States who raise chickens, but a 2013 study by the USDA predicted that by 2019, 5% of Americans, or 13 million people, would be raising their own backyard flocks.

 Amazon alone has nearly 100 listings just for prefabricated chicken coops.
-The Amazon search volume at the beginning of 2020 grew rapidly, too – searches for baby chick supplies were up by a whopping 758% while those for chicken nesting boxes were up by 126%.
+The Amazon search volume at the beginning of 2022 grew rapidly, too – searches for baby chick supplies were up by a whopping 758% while those for chicken nesting boxes were up by 126%.